Quantifying repulsiveness of determinantal point processes: Introduction

-We recall the definition of a stationary DPP and some related basic results in~Section~\ref{section stationary DPP}.
-Section~\ref{sectionDPPregularitypcf} is devoted to the study of repulsiveness in stationary DPPs, both in the sense of Definition~\ref{globally repulsive} and Definition~\ref{locally repulsive}.
-In Section~\ref{section DPP regularity pcf finite range}, we focus on repulsiveness for the subclass of stationary DPPs with compactly supported kernels.
-Then, in Section~\ref{DPP kernels family}, we present three parametric families of DPPs which cover a large range of repulsiveness and have further interesting properties.
+We recall the definition of a stationary DPP and some related basic results in~Section~\ref{sectionstationaryDPP}.
+Section~\ref{sectionDPPregularitypcf} is devoted to the study of repulsiveness in stationary DPPs, both in the sense of Definitions~\ref{globallyrepulsive} and~\ref{locallyrepulsive}.
+In Section~\ref{sectionDPPregularitypcffiniterange}, we focus on repulsiveness for the subclass of stationary DPPs with compactly supported kernels.
+Then, in Section~\ref{DPPkernelsfamily}, we present three parametric families of DPPs which cover a large range of repulsiveness and have further interesting properties.
 Section~\ref{proofs} gathers the proofs of our theoretical results.
+Further comments and illustrations are provided in the supplementary material \cite{bisciosupplementary}.